gcc-mirror/gcc/gcc/config/rs6000/sync.md

   [(set_attr "type" "store_c")])

 ;; Use a temporary register to force getting an even register for the ;; lqarx/stqcrx. instructions.
-Normal optimizations will eliminate this extra ;; copy on big endian systems.
+Under AT 7.0, we need use an explicit copy, ;; even in big endian mode.
+In GCC 4.9, the register allocator is smart enough ;; to assign a even/odd register pair.

 ;; On little endian systems where non-atomic quad word load/store instructions ;; are not used, the address can be register+offset, so make sure the address